bytemare/opaque/README.md

 # OPAQUE

-OPAQUE implements the OPAQUE protocol allow for mutual public key client-server authentication, with the client only knowing a password, and the server knowing nothing about about the password.
+This package implements the OPAQUE protocol.
+It allows for mutual public key client-server authentication, with only the client knowing a password.

 This follows the latest commits and discussions in the ongoing draft: https://github.com/cfrg/draft-irtf-cfrg-opaque